leoemaxie/alx-system_engineering-devops/README.md

 * Networking Basics #1: Networking Part 2.
 An hands-on practical introduction to Networking using commandline tools and programs in Linux.
 This is housed in [0x08-networking_basics_2](/0x08-networking_basics_2) directory.

+* Configuration Management: Configuring servers, files and processes on Linux.
+This is housed in [0x0A-configuration_management](/0x0A-configuration_management) directory.

 * SSH: Authentication and remote login into remote servers and computers using Secure Shell (SSH).
 This is housed in [0x0B-ssh](/0x0B-ssh) directory.

 * Web Server: Managing web servers on Linux.
 This is housed in [0x0C-web_server](/0x0C-web_server) directory.

 * Web Stack Debugging: Debugging Webservers.
 This is housed in [0x0D-web_stack_debugging_0](/0x0D-web_stack_debugging_0) directory.